<> <> <> <>

 Treatment options for erectile dysfunction

-Erectile dysfunction can be treated using pills, injections, and physical and psychological treatments.
+Erectile dysfunction can be treated using capsules, injections, and physical and psychological treatments.
 In some cases, a combination of treatments is used.

 Your doctor must treat any underlying health conditions causing erectile dysfunction.
 Any erectile dysfunction treatment should also consider your lifestyle, diet, amount of exercise you do and your medical history.

-Our erectile dysfunction treatment is delivered by Australian practitioners and they will uncover whether alcohol consumption is an important risk factor contributing to your inability to achieve or maintain a penile erection.
+Our erectile dysfunction treatment is delivered by Australian practitioners and they will uncover whether your smoking habits are an important risk factor contributing to your inability to achieve or maintain a penile erection.

 Need some motivation to quit smoking to improve your erectile dysfunction?
 A 2004 study found that “stopping cigarette smoking can improve ED in a considerable proportion of smokers.”
 [8]